satzwebio/crypto-mlops/README.md

 git add .dvc .dvcignore
 git commit -m "Initialize DVC for data and model versioning"

-# Create user in minio
+# Create user in minio  # this is not required
 # Create access amd secret key for the user in minio -
     i4uQb2rjeKHPNRILXU4u
     15woTgEJswI9yaVRsygK9gQ1V6UJdYUGZGrSwVK0